dgrnbrg/riemann-enhancements/README.md

 Clean up all the println/comments.

+The current version only can handle up to a million metrics due to Datomic design decisions.
+By implementing DB sharding, we could scale to many million of metrics and improve write parallelism.
+This *does not* affect the number of metrics storable.

+There's no way to purge old data.

 ## Design

 The Datomic indices are structured so that a given metric is indexed by its host and service, and that finding all services on a host or all hosts running a service is efficient.
 Once a metric has been chosen, queries are able to seek directly to the starting time of the requested data and read `[time, value]` pairs by linearly scanning the raw index, until the ending time of the data is reached.